-County Antrim Shield: Premiership sides progress to second round
+Premiership sides progress in Shield

 Holders Linfield were among the winners in Tuesday's first-round County Antrim Shield ties as all the Premiership sides progressed comfortably.

-The Blues saw off Ballyclare Comrades 4-1, Glentoran beat Crumlin Star 4-2, Crusaders defeated PSNI 4-2 and Cliftonville routed Knockbreda 6-0.
+The Blues saw off Ballyclare Comrades 4-1, Glentoran beat Crumlin Star 4-2, Crusaders defeated Donegal Celtic 4-0 and Cliftonville routed Knockbreda 6-0.

 Ballymena were 3-0 victors over H&W Welders and Ards beat Larne 3-0.